ppxasjsm/workshop/events/leeds2019/README.md

 ### Thursday 10th January

+* 10.30 - 11.00 : Welcome and introductions (plus logging onto the computers)
-* 10.30 - 12.00 : Using VMD to visualise protein structures (part 1)
+* 11.00 - 12.00 : Using VMD to visualise protein structures (part 1)
 * 12.00 - 13.00 : Lunch
 * 13.00 - 15.00 : Using VMD to visualise protein structures (part 2)
 * 15.00 - 15.30 : Break